Skip to Main Content

 Waltham User Forum | Fall Meeting 2023

-Join us on September 20, 2023, at The Conference Center At Waltham Woods for our Waltham User Forum:
+On September 20, 2023, at The Conference Center At Waltham Woods we held our first Waltham User Forum:

-This one-day event will combine Ansys expert-led road map and technical discussions with customer presentations by Vertex Pharmaceuticals, Mercury Systems, and Brown University.
-Breakfast and lunch will be provided.
+This one-day event combined Ansys expert-led road map and technical discussions with customer presentations by Vertex Pharmaceuticals, Mercury Systems, and Brown University.

 Questions?